 Accommodation is all on one level.
 Kitchen: Gas cooker, microwave, fridge, freezer and dishwasher.
 The washing machine is located in a small, separate utility room.
 Separate furnished dining room: Table with four chairs, stereo and docking station.
 Lounge: Open fire place, TV with DVD player, comfy sofas.
 Bedroom One: King size bed with fitted bedroom furniture and a TV.
-Bedroom Two: Zip and Link beds that can be used as two single beds or a double.
+Bedroom Two: Twin beds (3ft).
 Bathroom: Electric shower fitted over the bath, hand basin and WC.

 A solid fuel rayburn is located in the dining room available for the cooler months (October half term to Easter)

 Up to 2 dogs welcome @ £15 each per week

 * Short breaks may be available outside of school holidays and peak seasons.